EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: Statistical Methods

 \subsection{Semi-variogram model}

 We provide some basic concepts on semi-variogram modelling.
-For more background we refer to \cite{schabenberger2017statistical}.
+For a more detailed description we refer to \cite{schabenberger2017statistical}.
 In the sequel, we assume that the spatial process is isotropic and second-order stationary.
-Under those conditions \citep{schabenberger2017statistical}, the correlation $C(h)$ between health outcomes $Z(s)$ and $Z(s')$ (or the residuals of a regression model) at locations $s$ and $s'$ depends only on the (lag) distance $h = ||s-s'||$ between those observations.
+Under those conditions, the correlation $C(h)$ between health outcomes $Z(s)$ and $Z(s')$ (or the residuals of a regression model) at locations $s$ and $s'$ depends only on the (lag) distance $h = ||s-s'||$ between those observations \citep{schabenberger2017statistical}.